Information for the public

 Improving your experience of mental health services in the NHS

-NICE has also produced a 'quality standard' made up of 15 statements describing high-quality care for adults using mental health services within the NHS in England.
-The quality standard, including information summarising these statements, is available at http://guidance.nice.org.uk/QS14.
+NICE has also produced a quality standard made up of 15 statements describing high-quality care for adults using mental health services within the NHS in England.
+See NICE's quality standard on service user experience in adult mental health services for information that summarises these statements.